fillipe-gsm/python-tsp/README.rst

    permutation, distance = solve_tsp_local_search(distance_matrix)

 In this case there is generally no guarantee of optimality, but in this small instance the answer is normally a permutation with total distance 17 as well (notice in this case there are many permutations with the same optimal distance).

+You can check `here to see the list of available solvers <docs/solvers.rst>`_.

+Keep in mind that, by definition, the route always starts and finishes at node 0 (a closed path).
+So, in the previous example, after node 2 we go back to 0.

 Open TSP problem
 ----------------

-If you opt for an open TSP version (it is not required to go back to the origin), just set all elements of the first column of the distance matrix to
+If your problem is of the "open" type, i.e., it is not required to go back to the origin, you can "trick" the solvers by setting all elements of the first column of the distance matrix to zero:
-zero:

 .. code:: python

    distance_matrix[:, 0] = 0
    permutation, distance = solve_tsp_dynamic_programming(distance_matrix)

 and we obtain ``[0, 2, 3, 1]``, with distance 12.
+Keep in mind that we still start and end at 0, but since the distance from everyone to 0 is null, in practice it is the same as stopping at node 1.

-Notice that in
-this case the distance matrix is actually asymmetric, and the methods here are applicable as well.
+Notice that in this case the distance matrix is actually asymmetric, but the methods here are applicable as well.

 Computing a distance matrix